Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 North Texas Stats and Trends

-- North Texas has covered the spread on two occasions this year.

-- The Mean Green have covered the spread once this year when underdogs by 11 points or more (in three chances).

-- North Texas' games this year have hit the over one time in four opportunities (25%).
+- North Texas' games this year have gone over the total in one out of four opportunities (25%).

-- When North Texas scores more than 22.8 points, it is 1-0 against the spread and 1-1 overall.
+- North Texas is 1-0 against the spread and 1-1 overall when the team notches more than 22.8 points.

-- When North Texas picks up over 388.7 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that North Texas piles up over 388.7 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Mean Green have nine giveaways this season, while the Thundering Herd have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.